President and Chief Executive Officer

 A licensed attorney, Ms. Marbert is actively involved in the American Resort Development Association (ARDA) and is a member of its board of directors and executive committee.
 She is also on the board of the ARDA International Foundation.
 In addition, she has served on ARDA’s state legislative and federal issues committees and was instrumental in drafting the organization’s Vacation Club Model Act.

-A native of Middletown, Md., Ms. Marbert earned a bachelor’s degree from the University of Maryland, a Juris Doctor degree from the University of Miami and a Master of Laws degree in taxation from Villanova University.
+A native of Middletown, Md., Ms. Marbert earned a Bachelor of Arts degree in criminology from the University of Maryland, a Juris Doctor degree from the University of Miami and a Master of Laws degree in taxation from Villanova University.

 - Jeanette E. Marbert

-Executive Vice President and Chief Marketing and Sales Officer
+Executive Vice President and Chief Marketing, Sales and Service Officer

-Brian E. Miller is the executive vice president and chief marketing and sales officer for Marriott Vacations Worldwide Corporation and is a member of the company’s executive committee.
+Brian E. Miller is the executive vice president and chief marketing, sales and service officer for Marriott Vacations Worldwide Corporation and is a member of the company’s executive committee.
 Mr. Miller also oversees the company’s global Customer Service Operations.

 Mr. Miller joined the organization in 1990 as the national marketing director, and in 1994 he was promoted to vice president of marketing of the then division of Marriott International.
 After re-branding the company’s flagship timeshare brand to Marriott Vacation Club, Mr. Miller was tapped to lead the business’s entry into the European market as the regional vice president of Sales and Marketing for Europe and the Middle East.

 Mr. Miller returned to Corporate Headquarters in 2001 as the senior vice president, Global Sales and Marketing.
 In this role, Mr. Miller oversaw the distribution of all company products including timeshare, fractional and residential ownership across all three of the company’s brands; Marriott Vacation Club, The Ritz-Carlton Destination Club and Grand Residences by Marriott.
 After the substantial adjustments necessary during the economic downturn, Mr. Miller was instrumental in the development and implementation of Marriott Vacation Club’s new points-based timeshare product which was introduced in 2010.
-He then assumed responsibility for the Customer Service operations, and in 2011, upon the spin-off of Marriott Vacations Worldwide Corporation from Marriott International, Mr. Miller assumed his current position.
+He then assumed responsibility for the Customer Service operations, and in 2011, upon the spin-off of Marriott Vacations Worldwide Corporation from Marriott International, Mr. Miller assumed responsibility for sales and marketing.
+In October 2018, he assumed his current position.

-Mr. Miller is a graduate of Cornell University’s School of Hotel Administration.
+Mr. Miller is a graduate of Cornell University’s School of Hotel Administration where he earned his Bachelor of Science degree.

 - Brian E. Miller